Enhancing Visibility in a Dementia Friendly Home

 10 Tips for Safely Aging in Place

-Putting the right strategies and support in place can make aging in place a reality for many older adults.
-Staying at home can promote independence, boost well-being, and help maintain quality of life.
-Senior home care expert Lance A. Slatton shares 10 tips for safely aging in place.
-Aging in place is a great option for many older adults who prefer the…
+Implementing the right strategies and support can make aging in place a reality for many older adults.
+Staying at home can promote independence, boost overall well-being, and help maintain a high quality of life.
+Aging in place is an excellent option for many older adults who prefer the comfort of their own homes.
+However, as their needs change with age, careful planning…

 Simple daily tasks, like getting dressed, preparing meals, or moving around the house, can frustrate seniors with arthritis, limited mobility, or fatigue.
 But with a few clever adaptations, these routines can feel manageable again.
 These seven practical tips and affordable tools help older adults maintain independence while reducing strain and stress.
 From kitchen hacks to dressing aids, discover how small changes can…